$0 North Carolina Adoption Quick-Start Checklist

 Timeline with TPR: Six to eighteen months, depending on the county, the complexity of the TPR case, and whether the biological parent appears to contest.

-Cost with TPR: $3,000 to $8,000, covering additional attorney time for the TPR proceeding, service of process (including publication if the parent cannot be located), and potentially a guardian ad litem appointment.
+Cost with TPR: Costs vary substantially with complexity and can reach $15,000 or more, covering additional attorney time for the TPR proceeding, service of process (including publication if the parent cannot be located), and potentially a guardian ad litem appointment.

 Scenario 3: The biological parent contests the adoption